ROCm/HIP/docs/understand/programming_model.rst

   architectures.

 * Asynchrony is at the forefront of the HIP API.
-Computations launched on the device execute asynchronously with respect to the host and it is the user's responsibility to synchronize their data dispatch/fetch with computations on the device.
+Computations launched on the device execute asynchronously with respect to the host, and it is the user's responsibility to synchronize their data dispatch/fetch with computations on the device.
 HIP does perform implicit synchronization on occasions, more advanced than other APIs such as OpenCL or SYCL, in which the responsibility of synchronization mostly depends on the user.